MarcelBuian/sprint14-test/README.md

 2. cd sprint14
 3. npm install
 4. npm start
-  a.
-Leave terminal open
+ - Leave terminal open
-  b.
-To stop the project press CTRL+C
+ - To stop the project press CTRL+C
 5. Open http://localhost:3000 to see the project